About the Author

 How many novels did he write before he got one accepted?

-Number, was a perhaps too-realistic detective story.
-The second, The
+was a perhaps too-realistic detective story.
+The second, The Chippewa

-Chippewa Zoo, was a near-future low-tech science fiction novel.
-They were
+Zoo, was a near-future low-tech science fiction novel.
+They were never

-never published by anyone, and they never will be.
-He also wrote an untitled
+published by anyone, and they never will be.
+He also wrote an untitled ghost

-ghost novel in 1993, but after some discussion, it was not published, the
+novel in 1993, but after some discussion, it was not published, the feeling

-feeling being that it was too much of a divergence at that early point in his
+being that it was too much of a divergence at that early point in his thriller

-thriller writing career.
-(Also, when he reviewed it much later, hoping to
+writing career.
+(Also, when he reviewed it much later, hoping to revive it, he

 Camp has always been a visual arts enthusiast and is a serious